First time marijuana grower?

 The rule of thumb is that when most of the pistils (commonly known as “hairs” for their appearance) on the flower clusters (“buds”) have turned from white to brown, it is time to harvest.
 If possible, have an experienced friend take a look and give you harvest advice, or check online.

 To harvest, cut the branches, remove all the large leaves by hand or with a scissors and hang the branches in a cool, dry place with plenty of airflow but minimal heat.
 There is an art to proper curing and it takes some experience to get it right.
-The main mistakes are drying too fast with too much heat and drying too slowly which can cause mold.
+The main mistakes are drying too fast with too much heat, which causes the buds to crumble, and drying too slowly, which can cause mold.
 A cool, dry (not damp and moldy!) basement with a small fan blowing on a string full of branches is ideal unless you want to invest in specialized climate control equipment like commercial growers do.

 Once the proper dryness is reached, clip the buds off the stems and store in a cool, dry place.
 Glass jars in a closet are perfect.
 Be sure to check the moisture levels regularly to avoid mold.